Skip to main content

 Fraud

 The primary civil weapon against fraud is the False Claims Act, 31 U.S.C. §§ 3729-3733.
-Enacted in 1863, the Act allows the United States to collect triple damages and civil penalties of $5,500 to $11,000 (as adjusted for inflation) per violation from persons who submit fraudulent claims for federal monies.
-This includes health care fraud, procurement fraud, pandemic-relief program fraud, and a variety of other frauds against the federal government.
+Enacted in 1863, the Act allows the United States to collect triple damages and civil penalties of $5,500 to $11,000 (as adjusted for inflation) per violation from persons or entities who submit fraudulent claims for federal payments.
+This includes health care fraud, procurement fraud, pandemic-relief program fraud, and a variety of other frauds against federal government programs.

-The False Claims Act also allows citizens who have knowledge of fraud against the government to file a "qui tam" or "whistle blower" lawsuit in the name of the government.
+The False Claims Act also allows citizens who have knowledge of fraud against the government to file a "qui tam" or "whistle blower" lawsuit in the name of the United States.
 31 U.S.C. § 3730.
-These complaints by individuals must first be filed under seal to allow the United States time to decide whether to join in the suit.
-The complaint must be served both on the United States Attorney General and the United States Attorney's Office.
-The whistle blower is also required to disclose to the government all material evidence supporting the allegations.
+Qui tam complaints are filed under seal to allow the United States time to decide whether to join in the lawsuit.
+The complaint must be served both on the United States Attorney General and the United States Attorney's Office, along with a disclosure of all material evidence supporting the allegations.
+By statute, whistle blowers who file qui tam actions may be entitled to share in any recovery of money that results.

 Civil Rights

-The ACE Unit also enforces federal civil rights statutes to protect constitutional rights and to enforce federal civil rights statutes prohibiting discrimination on the basis of race, sex, gender identity and sexual orientation, religion, disability, military status, and other protected characteristics in the areas of education, housing, transportation, and employment, among others.
+The ACE section also enforces pursues civil actions to protect constitutional rights and to enforce federal civil rights statutes prohibiting discrimination on the basis of race, sex, gender identity and sexual orientation, religion, disability, military status, and other protected characteristics in the areas of education, housing, transportation, and employment, among others.
 Some of the civil rights statutes ACE enforces include the Fair Housing Act, the Americans with Disabilities Act, the Equal Credit Opportunity Act, the Uniformed Services Employment and Reemployment Act, and laws prohibiting patterns and practices of police misconduct.
 ACE also coordinates with the office’s General Crimes Division on criminal civil rights matters, such as hate crimes and police brutality.
+Civil rights matters are a priority of the U.S. Attorney’s Office and the Department of Justice; information on reporting civil rights violations can be found on the Office’s Civil Rights webpage.